iluwatar/java-design-patterns/event-driven-architecture/index.md

 **Real world examples:**

-* A Loan Application has been accepted/rejected (commercial business).
+* A Loan Application has been accepted/rejected (Commercial Business).
 * A new Rostering Schedule is ready for distribution to all crew (Airline Management System).
 * An Illegal Trade Pattern has been detected (Trading Fraud Detection System).
 * A simulated car has hits another simulated car (Commercial Racing Game).